mtw/mtw.github.io/Pelican/content/publications/papers/Genomic_Epidemiology_of_Superspreading_Events_in_Austria_Reveals_Mutational_Dynamics_and_Transmission_Properties_of_SARS-CoV-2.rst

 Genomic Epidemiology of Superspreading Events in Austria Reveals Mutational Dynamics and Transmission Properties of SARS-CoV-2
 ##############################################################################################################################
 :summary: A high-resolution view of the SARS-CoV-2 mutational dynamics within and from Austria during the first wave in spring 2020
+:title: Genomic epidemiology of SARS-CoV-2 superspreading events in Austria
+:description: Phylogenetic-epidemiological analysis of SARS-CoV-2 superspreading events during the first wave of infections in Austria, spring 2020.

 :breadcrumb: / Home
              /publications/ Papers